globalbao/terraform-azurerm-policy/docs/pattern-using-count.md

 }
 ```

-### 2 - Deploy a resource multiple times based on the length of the variable list
+### 2 - Create a resource multiple times based on the length of the variable list

-Within the resource block reference the variable list using `count = length(var.variableName)`.
+Next, within your policy definition resource block, you can reference your variable list using `count = length(var.variableName)`.

+This will create your policy definition resource multiple times based on the length of your variable list.

-Because we have 6 tag keys listed in the `mandatory_tag_keys` variable above, the resource below will be deployed 6 times.
+So for example, if you have 6 tag keys defined in your variable list, your policy definition resource will be created 6 times.

 ```hcl
 resource "azurerm_policy_definition" "addTagToRG" {